Qiskit/qiskit-metapackage/docs/qc_intro.rst

    A view inside the IBM Quantum System One.

 Quantum computers that are programmed using quantum circuits are called **gate-based quantum computers**.
-Such systems can be constructed out of any quantum technologies that allow for defining qubit elements, and can implement single- and multi-qubit operations with high-fidelity.
-At present, architectures based on superconducting circuits, trapped-ions, semiconducting quantum-dots, and photons, are actively being developed, and many are accessible to users over the internet.
+Such systems can be constructed out of any quantum technology that allows for defining qubit elements, and can implement single- and multi-qubit gate operations with high-fidelity.
+At present, architectures based on superconducting circuits, trapped-ions, semiconducting quantum-dots, photons, and neutral atoms, are actively being developed, and many are accessible to users over the internet.
+Qiskit is agnostic with respect to the underlying architecture of a given quantum system, and can compile a quantum circuit to match the entangling gate topology of a quantum device, map the circuit instructions into the native gate set of the device, and optimize the resulting quantum circuit for enhanced fidelity.